1. Giving someone the benefit of the doubt means to believe they are innocent and that the charges against them are false or inaccurate.

 What Is The Origin Of “Benefit Of The Doubt”?

-The expression benefit of the doubt has been around since at least the 1820s.
-It was used in multiple newspapers during that time.
+The expression benefit of the doubt has been around since at least the 1820s as it was used in multiple newspapers during that time.
 For example, one of them was called The Australian, May 1827 and it reads:

 “If the evidences examined against him are to be believed, then he is guilty of the offence; but if on the other hand you do not believe them, then the case is not proved, and you will give the prisoner the benefit of the doubt you entertain of the credibility of the witnesses.”